Benjamin-Skinner/benjaminkskinner/personal/src/content/posts/training-your-mind.md

     -   "Am I taking care of myself?"
     -   "What am I doing?"
 -   Tell
-    -   "If this is death... (you know the rest)"
+    -   "If this is death..."
     -   "Come on bro, you'll be dead soon, just do it"
     -   "You're better than this, man"
     -   "Find it within yourself"
     -   "The universe is change, life is perception"
     -   "Man suffers only because he takes seriously what the gods made for fun"
 -   Use the power of words to your advantage.
 Remember quotes you hear that help point your mind towards truth.
 -   Write poetry, commit it to memory, and use it as a mantra.
-Never forget this one.
 Remember all you have gained from this practice, and remember the words you will say as life exits your body.

 ### Reflecting